Arkansas Court Records

 How Do I Obtain Arkansas Civil Court Records Via Mail?

 Written requests of civil court records can be sent to the clerk of court’s office where the case was filed or maintained.
-The court directory of Arkansas provides information on the different mailing addresses of court in the states.
+The court directory of Arkansas provides information on the different mailing addresses of courts in the states.

 How Do I Find Arkansas Civil Court Records Online?

 Some courts in Arkansas provide remote access to civil court records for persons that are not interested in visiting the physical location of the court, maintaining the record.
 These records can be found on their case information system website.
-Accessible records include indexes, docket sheets, case file listings, calendars, case numbers, date and time of the hearing, judgment, decrees, orders, location, etc. Individuals can use the name of parties, case types, or dates to search the records.
+Accessible records may include indexes, docket sheets, case file listings, calendars, case numbers, date and time of the hearing, judgment, decrees, orders, location, etc. Individuals can use the name of parties, case types, or dates to search the records.
 For docket filings, only dates of the case will be sufficient to search.

-Additionally, publicly available records are accessible from some third-party websites.* These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Additionally, publicly available records are accessible from some third-party websites.* Operating independently without ties to any state government body, third party websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.